TidalLabs/Slacker/README.md

 Hit Escape to exit.

 There are literally no other features right now.
 There are no colors.
 There are no options.
-There are no "unread" counts.
+Unread counts probably don't work.
 There are no unit tests.
 There's only one file and no build system.
 We can fix these things over time if you like.

 Contributing